Kanga-Who/home-assistant/Supervised Install on Ubuntu.md

-# Installing Home Assistant Supervised on Ubuntu
+## Installing Home Assistant Supervised on Ubuntu

 This guide will help you to install Home Assistant Supervised, on almost any machine type you choose.
 This guide has been tested on a number of machines including, Intel NUC J5005, Dell Optiplex SFF 990 and Dell Optiplex USFF 780.
-Please keep in mind that currently this installation method is not officially supported by the Home Assistant team, and therefore you are responsible for updating and managing security on the base OS.
+Please keep in mind that currently[u] this installation method is not officially supported[/u] by the Home Assistant team, and therefore you are responsible for updating and managing updates and security on the base OS.

-In the guide, you will be using Ubuntu Server 18.04.04 as the operating system.
+In this guide, you will be using Ubuntu Server 18.04.04 as the operating system.
 This type of installation is what is called “headless” and after the installation is complete, you will not have a keyboard, mouse or monitor attached.
 You will manage and update the machine via terminal commands.

 *What is Home Assistant Supervised?*